 All students at Attleborough Academy Norfolk experience a rich and diverse Art course which offers students the opportunity to experiment with a wide range of materials and processes.
 From Year 7, students learn how develop their research skills with directed study of artists, designers, crafts people and movements.
 Students are exposed to work from a variety of times and cultures which is analysed and evaluated in order to inspire and support personal ideas.
 Creativity is the foundation of learning.

 Each lesson at Key Stage 3 is designed to contain a sequence of activities with related outcomes and objectives, forming a unit of learning and keywords within each lesson.
 Each unit of learning then forms a project.
 Students will cover different aspects of Art.
-They will experience one drawing,painting and 3D work whilst building on the skills and techniques required to develop their knowledge and understanding of Art.
-Peer and self-assessment will take place the year.
-Teacher assessment will continue throughout the project and a summative assessment will take place at the end of each project following national attainment levels.
+They will experience one drawing, painting and 3D work whilst building on the skills and techniques required to develop their knowledge and understanding of Art.
+Peer and self-assessment will take place throughout the year.
+Teacher assessment will continue throughout the project and a summative assessment will take place at the end of each project following School attainment levels.

 Project 1: Portraiture